SIF102 CAd-Bio: Center for Advanced Biomanufacturing

 Current Status: Active

 Four full PAC reviews and one administrative review have been conducted for this award and each report came to the positive conclusion that this award is making great strides in completing the original goals.
+At the most recent review in October 2020, the PAC granted a second no-cost extension so that the project team may have the opportunity to complete goals that were delayed due to COVID-19 disruptions.
 The project team has established a strong administrative core and has awarded numerous seed funded projects to advance the fields of biomanufactured materials and tissue engineering.
 These seed awards have produced pilot data for subsequent grant submissions, publications, and IP disclosures.
-Specific figures are being tracked and will be provided in the final report.
+Specific figures are being tracked and will be provided in the final report, which will be reviewed by the PAC in May 2022.
 The Center is part of a prestigious consortium network of regenerative tissue research facilities and has received an award as part of that network that intends, in essence, to create the prototype of a tissue/organ manufacturing assembly line, comparable to a vehicle assembly line.
 The infrastructure of the Center (purchase of all equipment, the hire of seven new faculty in SEAS that was facilitated by the Center as an attractive resource, supplies to host symposiums, etc.) developed in large part through the SIF funds, plays a significant role in the team’s ability to cultivate a variety of funding sources that generate funds toward sustainability of the program, including industry partnerships, private donations, and grants.